May 27th, 2020 | hydrotherapy

-In short, hydrotherapy is an all-natural rehabilitation method that helps dogs receive physical exercise that is more gentle on joints and bones.
-Generally, hydrotherapy is conducted in a water tank where a dog is placed and encouraged to walk on a treadmill or swim.
+In short, Hydrotherapy is a rehabilitation modality that helps dogs get physical exercise that is more gentle on joints and bones.
+Generally, hydrotherapy is conducted in a water tank where a dog is placed and encouraged to walk on a treadmill or swim, creating buoyancy to lift weight off its joints.

 In this way, the dog receives the exercise that he needs without putting additional pressure on the joints.
-This is especially effective for older dogs or dogs with arthritis.
+This is especially effective for older dogs or dogs recovering from orthopedic and spinal surgery.

-Hydrotherapy treatment has helped countless Tampa pet owners see improvement in the health and well-being of their furry friends.
-As dogs grow older, certain health conditions can start to create mobility issues, cause pain and reduce quality of life.
+Hydrotherapy treatment has helped countless Tampa-St. Petersburg area pet owners see improvement in the health and well-being of their furry friends.
+As dogs grow older, certain health conditions can start to create mobility issues, cause pain and reduce the quality of life.
 This is where hydrotherapy is immensely helpful.
 We have helped dogs that suffer from many health conditions, including:

-If your dog is suffering from pain (especially chronic pain) or injury, hydrotherapy is a great addition to their rehabilitation plan.
-Not sure what signs to watch out for?
-Many dogs exhibit the following symptoms and behaviors when suffering from pain or injury:
+If your dog is suffering from pain or injury, hydrotherapy is a great addition to their rehabilitation plan.
+Signs to watch indicating your dog may be suffering from an injury or a condition that can benefit from hydrotherapy and rehabilitation could be:

 Read More: Top Benefits of Hydrotherapy